lorisleiva/laravel-actions-docs/2.x/upgrade.md

 ## No more attributes

-There's no longer an array of attributes in your actions.
+By default, there is no longer an array of attributes in your actions.
+Thus, you might want to rethink how your action should organise its data.

 ```php
 // v1